So You Want To Go Cruising!

 In order to decide if cruising is something you’d enjoy, consider the following questions.

-If you answer these questions as “I’m good with it!”, then you are probably going to enjoy Cruising very much.
+If you answer these questions with “I’m good with it!”, then you are probably going to enjoy cruising very much.

 Skill levels are another consideration.
-In most cruising activities people of different skill levels are involved, from trusted and highly skilled skippers to people who have never even been on a boat before.
+In most cruising activities, people of different skill levels are involved, from trusted and highly skilled skippers to people who have never even been on a boat.
 Patience with various levels of learners may often be needed.
 Where the crew lands on that spectrum may vary every time you go out.
-But over time you’ll become that much more knowledgeable about what it takes for you and others to have a great time.
+But over time, you’ll become much more knowledgeable about what it takes for you and others to have a great time.

 Costs may also be a factor and vary according to how you cruise.
-Some sailors prefer bare bone, bareboat charters in order to economize, while others prefer luxury.
+Some sailors prefer bare-bone, bareboat charters to economize, while others prefer luxury.
 And you can find the middle ground very satisfying with a well-prepared vessel and meal planning choices that fit your personal preferences.

 Also, think of cruising as a vacation on water AND LAND.
 Going ashore at a destination port can introduce you to new people, nature, and cultural and culinary experiences.